fanhubgt/Securityboard/README.md

 This is a typical way of getting yes responses from the prompt of Prolog execution.

+Now no responses.

-?- cm_check(interns,replacements). %made arguments Plural throw no response. no
+?- cm_check(interns,replacements).

-? - cm_check(passthrough,riots).  % pass­by is now pass-through, also riot is riots.
 no

+%made arguments Plural throw no response.

+? - cm_check(passthrough,riots).
+no
+% pass­by is now pass-through, also riot is riots.

+?- cm_check(access,
+error throws
-?- cm_check(access,   % incomplete with closing brackets and missing second argument. error throws
+ % incomplete with closing brackets and missing second argument.